MALHARULHAS/A-Country_level-location-classification-system-for-twitter-tweets-from-the-whole-world/README.md

 There are two sample files of datasets one is for training the model & other for testing.
 The datasets are unbalanced since only a sample of them are provided.
 The python code file contains the code for the 9 classifiers which we used.
 There is a ppt presentation which might give you a good outlook to this work.

 The countries represented are given in form of indexes 0 to 248.
-300 is no country defiined. see file modified_country_list.txt.The country index starts from 0 assigned to the first country in the above file.
+300 is no country identified. see file "modified_country_list.txt".
+The country index starts from 0 assigned to the first country in the above file.
 Each country is spelt deifferently hence somany different names for the same country.

 Each coloumn in the datasets refer place, coordinates, Timezone, user location field location indicative words, user location field organisation indicative words, USERNAME, user Text content, user Description content, user interface Language,user Tweet Language, maximum user friends location.
 The last coloum is the class which is the country index it predicted.